OperAria Mezzo-soprano

 If necessary, you can change the order quantity after having added the selected article to your shopping cart.

-“Our goal is to give the user a modern-day, systematically structured vocal coach who satisfies the demands of present-day theater practice.
+“Our goal is to give the user a modern-day, systematically structured vocal coach that satisfies the demands of present-day theater practice.
 At long last a consistent repertoire and a well-ordered conflation of respective audition arias for all vocal genres.”
-(Peter Anton Ling and Marina Sandel, editors)
+(Peter Anton Ling, editor)

 What is a voice made of?
 Cartilage, muscle, ligament and epithelium, of course; but also the personality, interests, predilections and character traits which make each and every human being unique.